palmetto/palmetto-components/docs/CONTRIBUTING.md

 This library is meant to be added as a dependency to React apps.
 Aside from sandbox testing in [Storybook](https://storybook.js.org/), you can also test any changes or new features by following these steps:

-1) Build locally by running `yarn build`.
+1) Build palmetto-components locally by running `yarn build`.

-2) Symlink your local package into any project that consumes it.
-See [NPM link](https://docs.npmjs.com/cli/link) or [Yarn link](https://classic.yarnpkg.com/en/docs/cli/link/) for more details.

-**NOTE:** That when building and symlinking, it is necesary to expose local symlinks from your test app for `react` and `react-dom` and link them to the component library.
-Specific steps:
-* In Your Application, link react and react-dom:
+2) Update your project's palmetto-components dependency to point at your local palmetto-components project.
 ```
-cd node_modules/react && yarn link
-cd ../../
-cd node_modules/react-dom && yarn link
+"@palmetto/palmetto-components": "file:../palmetto-components",
 ```
-* In Your Library (palmetto-components), use linked versions of react and react-dom
+3) Force install your project's packages.
 ```
-yarn link react
-yarn link react-dom
+yarn install --force
 ```
-* Stop your dev-server and do `yarn start` again.
+4) Stop your dev-server and do `yarn start` again.

 **NOTE:** It is rare but you may run into discrepancies between your local storybook preview and a locally built version of the library.
 This is due to a different build process for each, which while in theory should produce the same result, in some cases transpilation nuances can affect